 Perfect BTU Air Conditioner For Room Sizes

-The ballpark figure, as recommended by The U.S. Department of Energy, is 20 BTU per sq ft.
+As recommended by The U.S. Department of Energy, the ballpark figure is 20 BTU per sq ft.
 That is a very good estimate already.

-However, to get a perfectly-sized air conditioner with just right enough of cooling power and no energy overspending, you should take into account some additional factors.
+However, to get a perfectly-sized air conditioner with just right enough cooling power and no energy overspending, you should consider some additional factors.
 These are:

 - Room height.

 - The number and size of the windows.

 The BTU calculator and chart work best for standard room height.
 Obviously, if you have a tall ceiling (older buildings have +10 ft ceilings), you have to add a bit of cooling power in BTU.